Wall Street breaks 7-week losing streak, longest since 2001

 Inflation is at a four-decade high and has been persistently squeezing businesses.
 Higher costs prompted companies to raise prices on everything from food to clothing to protect their margins and consumers remained resilient.
 Russia's invasion of Ukraine worsened the inflation picture by pushing global energy and food prices even higher.

-U.S. crude oil prices were relatively stable, but are up more than 50% in 2022.
+U.S. crude oil prices were relatively stable, but are up nearly 60% in 2022.
 Wheat prices are up about 50% and corn prices are up 30% this year.

 Supply chain problems at the heart of rising inflation were worsened in the wake of China's lockdown for several major cities.